Parrot-Developers/firmwared/README.md

 *Commands* are sent by clients.
 No acknowledgement is sent by the server.
 The server sends *notifications*, which can be in reaction to a client *command*.
-Each *notification*'s first argument after the *command* name, is the *pomp msg id* of the command it is related to, if relevant.
 An *identifier* is either the sha1 of the entity or it's friendly random name.
 As the time of writing, there is 3 types of entities, "instances", "firmwares" and "remote_firmwares", entities types are named *folders*.